Summary

 Without this level of mapping, changes can be well-intentioned but misplaced.
 You might activate an area that actually needs to be softened, or overlook a part of the home that is quietly draining your energy.

-If you scored 11 or higher, book a free 20-minute Feng Shui Exploration Call.
-No pressure.
-Just clarity.
+Book a free 20-minute Feng Shui Exploration Call.

 Frequently Asked Questions